 I’ve also started to take it as a big thumbs up from my brain.

-If it fires up this auto-tune feature, it’s like a confirmation that I must be enjoying that activity at a somewhat deep level.
-It’s a nice check to receive, because sometimes we stick with sports or hobbies that we don’t actually truly, deeply enjoy, but we persist because we’ve bought the equipment or committed to a team.
-Or we really want to like it, but your head tells you otherwise.
+If it fires up this auto-tune feature, its like a confirmation that I must be enjoying that activity at a somewhat deep level.
+It’s a nice check to receive, because sometimes we stick with sports or hobbies that we don’t actually like, but we persist because we’ve bought the equipment or committed to a team, or we really want to like it but your head tells you otherwise.

-So while I haven’t written an episode of Friends or the 8th Harry Potter novel, I can see how if you got in to the rhythm of it, that the ideas would start to pour in.
-Harry, Hermione and Ron’s adventures probably never stopped in J.K.
+So while I haven’t written an episode of Friends or the 8th Harry Potter novel, I can see how, if you got in to the rhythm of it, that the ideas would start to pour in.
+Harry, Hermione and Ron probably never left J.K.
 Rowling’s head.
 I bet you she’d be getting ready for bed, and just by seeing her toothbrush it struck an idea for a magical cleaning wand.